Buddha Park in Vientiane is a must-see in Laos.

 The park is not only lucid, creative, eccentric but also sacred and otherworldly.
 Buddha Park Laos is inarguably the playground of a mystic and an artist.

-The mix of Buddhist and Hindu statues reflects personal philosophy and beliefs of Bunleua Sulilat, a mystic teacher, and creator of the park.
+The mix of Buddhist and Hindu statues reflects the personal philosophy and beliefs of Bunleua Sulilat, a mystic teacher, and creator of the park.

 Buddha statues, Vishnu statues, and Shiva statues are all over the park.
 Statues in Buddha Park may look ancient, but in fact, they are merely 60 years old.
 While Bunleua Sulilat designed all the statues, his followers built them.

 Some sculptures are religious, some are mythological and some of them are a matter of visitors’ eternal wonder.

 Like the odd giant pumpkin in the park.
 The pumpkin’s entrance represents a demon’s mouth.
 After entering the pumpkin visitors need to climb three floors representing Hell, Earth, and Haven.
 Coming to the top of the pumpkin, they reach the Haven.

-And at the end, the Haven treats them with marvelous views of the park.
+And in the end, the Haven treats them with marvelous views of the park.